HOW TO CARE FOR

-- Lift furniture instead of dragging it across the floor.
+- Lift furniture instead of dragging it to avoid any potential damage.

 Wipe Spills Immediately:

-- Attend to spills promptly to prevent liquid from seeping into the wood and causing stains or warping.
+- Attend to spills promptly to prevent liquid from seeping into the seams and causing damage.

-- Use a soft, damp cloth to clean spills gently and thoroughly.
+- Use a soft cloth to wipe up spills gently and thoroughly.

 Protect from Sunlight:

-- Use curtains, blinds, or UV-resistant window films to shield your hardwood floors from direct sunlight.
+- Use curtains, blinds, or UV-resistant window films to shield your laminate floors from direct sunlight.

-- Sun exposure can cause fading and discoloration over time.
+- Prolonged exposure to sunlight can lead to fading over time.